kieraliz/cse15l-lab-reports/lab-report-4-week-8.md

 [`[`]
 [`]`]

-## Editting Snippet 2: All cases with Nest Parentheses, Brackets, and Escaped Brackets
+## Editing Snippet 2: All cases with Nest Parentheses, Brackets, and Escaped Brackets

 checking that the next open bracket is past the next closed bracket check that index of next closed bracket < index of next open bracket

 checking everything in pairs, only evaluating the content inside the parentheses and not the brackets

-## Editting Snippet 3: All cases with Newlines in Brackets and Parenthesis
+## Editing Snippet 3: All cases with Newlines in Brackets and Parenthesis

 check for \n, if found then move on check if any brackets and parentheses index is -1, then move on